Gabriel-Wright/aeroParkChallenge/README.md

   spring.jpa.database = mysql
   ```

-3. Build the project for production
+3. Navigate into the root directory of the cloned project and then build the project for production

   ```
   mvn clean